GHOST-Aram/mongoose-models-with-types/README.md

 - design
 - year-sold

-To create a simple model, we will follow the following procedure:
+To create the `Vehicle` model, we will follow the procedure enumerated below:

 a).
-Define an  interface with the `Vehicle` properties.
+Define an  interface with the above properties.

 b).
 Create a schema for the `Vehicle` model.